 A baby that is dependent on mom to fall asleep (after 10 to 12 weeks) is also dependent on mom to put them BACK to sleep after every sleep cycle.
 This broken sleep is not only bad for baby’s development and health, but terrible for mom too!

 How on earth are you supposed to be an affectionate, caring, nurturing mother (which is what your baby needs most) when you are stressed and severely sleep deprived?
 When mom and baby sleep well, both are SOOO much happier, and have better brain function and immune systems, as well as better overall psychological health and a stronger bond with each other.
 Babies over 6 weeks do not NEED their moms to assist them to achieve sleep happily and comfortably without any stress.
 Unfortunately, parents often make the mistake of teaching their babies that they aren’t able to self-soothe, and need their mother’s help.
 This continues to become a learnt behaviour which leads to dependence on external sources to help them fall asleep (and stay asleep).

 I have often found when helping parents who’s 6month+ old babies are still dependent on mom to fall asleep (and to stay asleep), that the babies are anxious at sleep time and “fight” sleep.
-But in the case where baby has been gradually and age-appropriately taught to self-soothe, the babies would be more likely to enjoy a little cuddle with mommy, then just about dive into their cots with the same “oh yay, it’s sleep time” feeling we experience when we get to go to bed!
+But in the case where baby has been gradually and age-appropriately taught to self-soothe, the babies would be more likely to enjoy a little cuddle with mommy, then just about dive into their cribs with the same “oh yay, it’s sleep time” feeling we experience when we get to go to bed!